sjz123321/lede-cups/README.md

-# This repository is no longer maintained
+# This repository is reboot by sjz

 git clone https://github.com/lede-project/source